cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     COPY --from=builder /root/cosmos-sdk/cosmovisor/cosmovisor ${LOCAL}/bin/cosmovisor
     ```

 2. Cosmovisor is instructed via [environment variables](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html#command-line-arguments-and-environment-variables).
-In the eventual containers, the `/root/.checkers` folder comes from a volume mount, so to avoid any conflict, it is better to not put the `cosmovisor` folder directly in it.
-You pick `/root/.checkers-upgrade`:
+In the eventual containers, the `/root/.checkers` folder comes from a volume mount, so to avoid any conflict it is better to not put the `cosmovisor` folder directly inside it.
+Instead pick `/root/.checkers-upgrade`:

     ```diff [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration-prod/prod-sim/Dockerfile-cosmovisor-alpine#L20-L23]
         ...